JayRAnand/JayRAnand/README.md

     - Microscopy (light, flourescence, confocal, time-lapse)
     - FLow cytometry
 - I primarily use R. I also have experience working with UNIX, python, MATLAB and high throughput computing cluster.
-- I am deeply committed to expanding my machine learning and modeling capabilities, making it a point to learn new skills almost every month.

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/jayranand).
 You can also find a list of my publications on [Google Scholar](https://scholar.google.com/citations?user=UjP8njYAAAAJ&hl=en&oi=ao).